ExpressVPN Keys Review and Pricing in 2026

 Can I buy an ExpressVPN Keys subscription on its own?

 No, ExpressVPN Keys is only available as a bundle with ExpressVPN.
-The bundle starts at $4.99 per month when you buy two years up front.
+The lowest price point is $3.59 per month if you buy the two-year Advanced plan.

 -